NahalG/Telling-Stories-with-Data/README.md

 # Portfolio: Telling Stories with Data
-This repository contains my portfolio for Telling stories with data, a course I have taken at Carnegie Mellon University while pursuing a Masters in Public Policy and Science.
+This repository contains a portfolio of stories that matter to me.
+I have built this repository for a course 'Telling stories with data', which I have taken at Carnegie Mellon University while pursuing a Masters degree.

 # About me
 Hi!
 My name is Nahal Abdul Ghaffar (Pronouns are she/her).
 I am a second year Masters of Science in Public Policy and Management student at Heinz College (Carnegie Mellon University).
 I am from Karachi, Pakistan.
 I have an undergraduate degree in Business Administration with a majors in Marketing and minor in Human Resources from the Institute of Business Administration.
 Prior to Heinz College, I have a work experience of four and a half years and have worked in the Development Sector and the Fast Moving Consumer Goods industry.